-7. Proof of Adequate Fuel or Waste Energy Resource (Renewable Fuel, Waste Gas & Waste Energy Projects)
+7. Proof of Adequate Fuel or Waste Energy Resource (All Projects)

-On-site Biogas Projects must include an engineering survey or study confirming the renewable fuel (i.e., adequate flow rate) and the generating system's average capacity during the term of the Project's required permanency period.
+On-site Biogas Projects (including on-site Hydrogen) must include an engineering survey or study confirming the renewable fuel (i.e., adequate flow rate) and the generating system's average capacity during the term of the Project's required permanency period.

-Biogas Projects utilizing Directed Renewable Fuel must include documentation of the forecasted fuel consumption of the generator over the life of project.
+Biogas Projects utilizing Directed Renewable Fuel or Hydrogen delivered via vehicle or dedicated pipeline must include documentation of the forecasted fuel consumption of the generator over the life of project.